Arsenal have moved into a new phase of Wenger’s tenure, with a fourth generation team emerging over the past two seasons.

 The early games of this season have seen an altered Arsenal, seemingly rebalanced following the additions of Cazorla, Podolski and Giroud over the summer.

 It is clear that the team and transfer policies have changed since losing Cesc Fabregas, but how does this reflect in the team’s ages?

 Much was made of the young team that Arsène assembled, built around a core of players such as Fabregas and Van Persie, who joined the club close to the middle of the last decade.
-Those searching for sports betting action might have predicted a successful future for that team, but successive failures led to their dismantlement.
+Some might have predicted a successful future for that team, but successive failures led to their dismantlement.

 The transfer market strategy for new additions over the last two seasons has not had the same emphasis on youth.

 Comparing the line-ups: 2010 vs. 2012

 In this light we’ve compared Arsenal’s line-up age versus Manchester City on Sunday, with the team which lined up against City away, just two seasons ago, in October 2010:

 |Vito Mannone, 24||Lukasz Fabianski, 25|

 |Mikel Arteta, 30||Denilson, 22|

 |Aaron Ramsey, 21||Samir Nasri, 23|